- Free delivery over £40

 Cetirizine is categorised as a non-drowsy antihistamine, which means it has been specially designed to not make you feel drowsy.

 In relatively low cases, however, Cetirizine may cause some people to feel more sleepy than usual.
 It is therefore advisable to make sure you are aware of how this medication affects you before you drive or operate heavy machinery.

 At The Independent Pharmacy, you can buy both Cetirizine tablets and oral solution.
 Tablets can be taken by children over 6 years old and oral solution by those over the age of 2 years.

 For more information about how to take this medication please see the Directions section on this page.

 Please ensure you are familiar with all warnings and precautions associated with Cetirizine Hydrochloride, detailed in the Patient Information Leaflet, before taking this medicine.

-- Do not take Cetirizine if you have problems with your liver, kidneys or are allergic to any of the ingredients.
+- Do not take Cetirizine if you have problems with your liver, or kidneys or are allergic to any of the ingredients.

 - You should speak to a doctor before taking Cetirizine if you suffer from urinary retention or epilepsy.

 - You should discuss with a doctor if you are taking or have recently stopped taking any other prescribed or non-prescribed medication.

 - Being a second-generation antihistamine, cetirizine has a much lower chance of causing drowsiness but if it does affect you in this way then do not drive or operate any tools or machines.